-The depths of cover to the Whybrow Seam directly above the modified longwalls vary between a minimum of 60 m above the tailgate of WYLW24 and a maximum of 240 m above the maingate of WYLW26.
+The depths of cover to the Whybrow Seam directly above WYLW24 to WYLW26 vary between a minimum of 60 m above the tailgate of WYLW24 and a maximum of 240 m above the maingate of WYLW26.
 The shallowest depth of cover occurs along a tributary that crosses WYLW24 and the greatest depth of cover occurs where the ridgeline crosses WYLW26.

 The seam floor within the SBEUM mining area generally dips from the north-east towards the south-west.
 The seam is shallowest and is exposed within the Montrose Open Cut Pit and deepest beneath the Wollemi Escarpment.
-The average dip of the seam within the extents of the existing/approved WYLW17 to WYLW23 is approximately 6 % or 1 in 17 and the average dip within the extents of the modified WYLW24 to WYLW26 is approximately 8 % or 1 in 12.
+The average dip of the seam within the extents of WYLW24 to WYLW26 is approximately 8 % or 1 in 12.

-The thickness of the Whybrow Seam within the extents of the existing/approved WYLW17 to WYLW23 varies between 2.4 m and 3.6 m and the thickness within the extents of the modified WYLW24 to WYLW26 varies between 2.5 m and 3.5 m.
-The mining heights for the longwalls are illustrated in Drawing No. MSEC1224-05 and they vary from less than 2.8 up to 3.0 m.
+The thickness of the Whybrow Seam within the extents of WYLW24 to WYLW26 varies between 2.5 m and 3.5 m.
+The mining heights for the longwalls are illustrated in Drawing No. MSEC1317-05 and they vary from less than 2.8 up to 3.0 m.